deanstein/CinderellaCityProject/README.md

 As this is a work in progress, some issues are known and will be fixed in future updates:

-- During a long play session, the music in each era may fail to play correctly, resulting in the music skipping and repeating every frame.
+- After running the simulation for several minutes, the music in each era may fail to play correctly, resulting in the music skipping and repeating every frame.
 Simply time-travel to another era, then back, to solve this.
 - The on-screen label that appears after time-traveling may fail to dismiss in some cases.
 Simply time-travel to another era, then back, to work around this for now.
-- Walking people (NPCs) will fail to walk around queues of people, causing a small traffic jam.
 - Walking NPCs will walk through glass and storefronts in the 1980s-1990s era.
 - Bright beads of light will be visible in some areas in the 1980s-1990s era.
 - The Main Menu currently supports only 3 locations, but a scrollable interface will be added in the future to support additional points of interest.
-- The Blue Mall fountain is not yet animated.
+- The Blue Mall fountain in the 1960s-1970s era is not yet animated.
 - Large areas of both time periods are unfinished.